tbeadle/docker-gunicorn/README.md

 that directory, create a `requirements.txt` file that will be given to `pip install -r` when your application's image is built.

+### Installing javascript dependencies

+To have javascript depenedencies installed in your image, you may create a `package.json` file in the `docker` directory that was just created.
+This file will be used by `npm install --production` to install all production dependencies (i.e. those not in the `devDependencies` key) into the image).
+These packages will be installed in `/node_modules` so that you can use lines like `require('lodash')` in your javascript code and not have to provide explicit paths or have the dependencies inside of your project's codebase.

+### Running webpack

+If there is a `docker/webpack.config.js` file (or whatever the `WEBPACK_CONFIG` variable is set to) and webpack was installed as a dependency (see previous section), then webpack will be run to bundle your static assets in to the location(s) defined in that config.
+You can pass additional args to webpack by defining them in a `WEBPACK_ARGS` environment variable.
+See the `using_webpack` project in the `samples` directory of this repo for an example of how that can be used.

 ## Starting your container

 To start a container using this image, I suggest using